Portobello Gnocchi Salad

 - 1/4 cup chopped walnuts, toasted

-- In large nonstick skillet over medium-high heat, cook gnocchi in 1 tablespoon oil for 6-8 minutes or until lightly browned, turning once.
+- In large nonstick skillet over medium-high heat, cook gnocchi in 1 tablespoon oil until lightly browned, 6-8 minutes, turning once.
 Remove from the skillet; cool slightly.

 - In the same skillet, saute mushrooms in 1 tablespoon oil until tender.
 Place mushrooms and gnocchi in a serving bowl.
 Add lemon juice and remaining oil; gently toss to coat.

-- Add the tomatoes, garbanzo beans, arugula, olives, parsley, capers, lemon peel, salt and pepper; toss to combine.
+- Add the tomatoes, garbanzo beans, arugula, olives, parsley, capers, lemon zest, salt and pepper; toss to combine.
 Garnish with cheese and walnuts.
-Yield: 14 servings.

 Editor's NoteLook for potato gnocchi in the pasta or frozen foods section.